simpcl/news-scraper/pgrest/README_NEWS_MCP.md

 ### 3. search_news_by_keyword

-Search for keyword in title and content.
+Search for keyword in title (server-side filtering).

 **Parameters:**
-- `keyword` (str) - Keyword to search for
+- `keyword` (str) - Keyword to search for in title
 - `limit` (int, default: 10, max: 100) - Maximum number of items

 **Example:**